Moving goods by sea

 Outsiders are shippers who do not belong to a pool or a conference but are their competitors.

-Outsider lines are much more favorable in their pricing but mostly cannot keep up the same standard of reliability as the conference or pool lines.
+Outsider lines are much more favourable in their pricing but mostly cannot keep up the same standard of reliability as the conference or pool lines.

 What is a container?